CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/README.md

 ## Week13.md
 ### Our team is meeting assembling the prototype and starting to program the ESP32, along with taking logistical measurements to improve battery life.

+## Week14.md
+### Our team is assembling the prototype and programming the ESP32.
+We are behind schedule because of logistical problems.
+We finished our study design.